TradeStation Review

 - Horizontal trade ticket for more advanced orders

-- Full-screen charts with lots of gadgets
+- Full-screen charts with many features

-- Options window with many integrated spreads
+- Options window with multiple integrated spreads

 - News articles from Benzinga